varfco/help/en_US/rules.index.md

 Firefly III supports "rules": Small building blocks of actions that are triggered when a transaction is created or updated.

-If your transaction has certain properties (called "triggers") Firefly will execute the "actions".
-Combined, you can make Firefly respond in a certain way to transactions.
+If your transaction has certain properties (called "triggers") Firefly III will execute the "actions".
+Combined, you can make Firefly III respond in a certain way to transactions.

 On this page you see your rule groups, and the rules they contain.
-If you have no rules or rule groups, Firefly will create a default rule and rule group, as an example.
+If you have no rules or rule groups, Firefly III will create a default rule and rule group, as an example.

 You can sort the rule triggers, and the rule actions.
 If you create a rule, the help page will show you what's possible.